-Assessment Strategy: Assessment of the knowledge and understanding components of the Artificial Intelligence programme is achieved through a combination of continuous assessment and exams.
+Assessment Strategy: Assessment of the knowledge and understanding components of the ITC Pathway is achieved through a combination of continuous assessment and exams.
 These assessments are central to the teaching of each module, enabling tutors to identify and comment on student knowledge and understanding.
 Every major module comprises of: